CIS565-Fall-2014/Project-1/README.md

 ### Step 4 : Write a serial version.
 For comparison, write a single-threaded CPU version of mat_add, mat_sub and mat_mult.
-We will not introduce timing elements in this homework, but please keep them in mind as the upcoming lab will introduce more on this topic.
+We will not introduce timing elements in this project, but please keep them in mind as the upcoming lab will introduce more on this topic.

 ## PART 4 : PERFORMANCE ANALYSIS
-Since this is the first assignment, we will guide you with some example questions.
-In future assignments, please answer at least these questions, as they go through basic performance analysis.
+Since this is the first project, we will guide you with some example questions.
+In future projects, please answer at least these questions, as they go through basic performance analysis.
 Please go above and beyond the questions we suggest and explore how different aspects of your code impact performance as a whole.